paasmaker/paasmaker/documentation/source/administrator-permissions.rst

 	with this permission is bound to a specific workspace, then that workspace can be edited, but the user can not create new workspaces.

+WORKSPACE_DELETE
+	With this permission, the user can delete a workspace.
+All applications in that workspace need to be deleted first, before a workspace can be deleted.

 APPLICATION_CREATE
 	With this permission, the user can create new applications, or deploy new versions of existing applications.